micaelacq/Papago/README.md

 If you have any questions or comments about Papago, you can write to us at open.access@unil.ch.
 In addition, if you encounter an error or malfunction, do not hesitate to report it to us.

-## Collaborators
+## 2. Collaborators
 This project was strongly inspired by the tool on the Rights and Obligations of Researchers to Distribute their Publications in Open Access developed by the University of Lille, Willo.

 We would like to thank Romain Féret of the Digital Library Department at the University of Lille for his collaboration, advice and support in the design of this tool.

 This tool was developed as a collaboration between the Université de Lausanne and the Université de Fribourg.
 We wholehartedly thank our colleagues from the Swiss National Open Access Work Group and the Research Consultants at the University of Lausanne for their feedback during beta testing.

-## Description
+## 3. Description
-Papago is an online questionnaire that provides respondents with customized scenarios.
+Papago is an online questionnaire that brings together in one place all the essential information on the rights and obligations of researchers with regard to the open access distribution of their publications.
+Based on the answers provided by the respondents, it makes it possible to build a personalized scenario, adapted to the researcher's situation.

 In view of the multilingual situation in Switzerland, as well as this project, and the conversational nature of the personal assistant, we have named the Papago tool, a word in Esperanto meaning "parrot".

+### Structure

 Papago is composed of 2 complementary parts: